N. D. Gupta: Positions as member of parliament, Rajya Sabha (2018–24)

+Positions held

+Narain Dass Gupta has been elected 2 times as Rajya Sabha MP.

 Biography

 Narain Dass Gupta was the President of Institute of Chartered Accountants of India(2001–02).
 He was the candidate of the Aam Aadmi Party for the Rajya Sabha.
 On 8 January 2018 he was elected unopposed.
+He was renominated for his second term in Council of States by Aam Aadmi Party on 5 January 2024 and declared elected unopposed on 12 January 2024.
+He was the second member of parliament in Rajya Sabha to take oath in the New Parliament Chamber inaugurated by Hon'ble Prime Minister of India Shri Narendra Modi.

 Early life

-N D Gupta was born on 16 October 1945, the third of the seven children o Fimo Devi and Rameshwar Dass Gupta.
+N D Gupta was born on 16 October 1945, the third of the seven children of Fimo Devi and Rameshwar Dass Gupta.
 His father Rameshwar Dass Gupta was Sarpanch of Village Guhna, Sonipat District of Haryana.
 His son CA Naveen N D Gupta has been president of ICAI.